Otezla is contraindicated in patients with a known hypersensitivity to apremilast or to any of the excipients in the formulation

 Psoriatic Arthritis: The most common adverse reactions (≥5%) are diarrhea, nausea, and headache

 Behçet’s Disease: The most common adverse reactions (≥10%) are diarrhea, nausea, headache, and upper respiratory tract infection

 Use in Specific Populations

-Otezla® (apremilast) is indicated for the treatment of adult patients with moderate to severe plaque psoriasis who are candidates for phototherapy or systemic therapy.
+Otezla® (apremilast) is indicated for the treatment of adult patients with plaque psoriasis who are candidates for phototherapy or systemic therapy.

 Otezla is indicated for the treatment of adult patients with active psoriatic arthritis.